-In summary, a WHCV could be designated based on the presence of a rare plant, rare (or high-quality common) plant community, or both.
-A single WHCV could have more than one element occurrence.
-The number of element occurrences does not change the WHCV status within the context of the Wetland Rating System.
-However, a high number of element occurrences would suggest that particular wetland is significant in terms of the concentration of rare elements it supports.
+A WHCV may be designated based on the presence of a rare plant, rare/high-quality plant community, or both.
+In other words, a single wetland may have more than one EO present.
+The number of EOs does not change the WHCV-status within the context of the Rating System.
+However, wetlands supporting a high number of EOs are significant in terms of their concentration of rare species and/or plant communities.

-Reference Standard Wetlands are a subset of WHCV that are considered to be among the best examples of specific wetland types and generally are located in areas with long-term protection status.
+Locations of Reference Standard Wetlands are also included in the map viewer.
+Reference Standard Wetlands are a subset of WHCV considered to be among the best examples of specific wetland types.
+These wetlands are generally located in areas with long-term protection status.
 Reference standard wetlands need to be anchored to a specific classification scheme and specific ecological condition criteria.
-Here, wetland Subgroups were used as the classification standard and ecological integrity (as measured by the EIA method) as benchmark conditions.
+Here, wetland Subgroups are used as the classification standard and ecological integrity (as measured by the EIA method) as benchmark conditions.
 Reference standard wetlands shown in the map viewer reflect ecological conditions representative of wetlands with minimal human-induced disturbance and/or the best quality wetlands for a given type remaining on the landscape.
-These reference standard wetlands can be used to identify restoration potential and benchmarks, mitigation performance standards, conservation priorities, or to provide benchmark data to help understand how wetland’s respond to human-induced disturbance.
+These reference standard wetlands can be used to identify restoration potential and benchmarks, mitigation performance standards, conservation priorities, or to provide benchmark data to help understand how wetlands respond to human-induced disturbance.

 For more information about Wetlands of High Conservation Value and Reference Standard Wetlands please see this report.

-Disclaimers: The map viewer depicts over 1,100 WHCV which have been identified by WNHP over a 30-year time frame.
-However, not every wetland in Washington has been visited, so additional sites that meet WHCV criteria may occur on the landscape.
-If you believe you've discovered a new location for a vascular plant or nonvascular species considered to be Endangered, Threatened, or Sensitive by our program, or discovered a rare wetland ecosystem type, then see the 'Submitting Data to the Natural Heritage Program' section on our Data Products and Requests web page.
-WNHP scientists will review submitted data and determine whether sites meet the standard for a new element occurrence.
-If so, these wetlands will be considered new Wetlands of High Conservation Value.
+Disclaimers: Not every wetland in Washington has been visited by WNHP staff; additional sites that meet WHCV criteria may occur on the landscape.
+If you believe you've discovered a new location for a vascular plant or nonvascular species considered to be Endangered, Threatened, or Sensitive by our program, or discovered a rare or high-quality wetland ecosystem type, then see the 'Submitting Data to the Natural Heritage Program' section on our Data Products and Requests web page.
+WNHP scientists will review submitted data to determine whether the species or communities meet the standard for a new EO.

-The accuracy of the boundaries of each WHCV varies depending on the quality of underlying data.
+The accuracy of the boundaries of each EO varies depending on the quality of underlying data.
 Within the Data Dictionary, see 'Precision Code' for clarification.